Rageshrpillai/data-engineering-learning/01_sql_basics_notes.md

 name LIKE 'Ra%' -- starts with Ra name LIKE '%esh' -- ends with esh name LIKE '%am%' -- contains am

+# SQL ORDER

+SELECT
+FROM
+JOIN
+WHERE
+GROUP BY
+HAVING
+ORDER BY
+LIMIT